eaterjolly/Blender-Manual-1/blender_docs/manual/about/introduction.rst

   refers to the lowercase ``g``.
 :kbd:`Shift`, :kbd:`Ctrl`, :kbd:`Alt`
   are specified as modifier keys.
-:kbd:`Ctrl-W`, :kbd:`Shift-Alt-A`, ...
+:kbd:`Ctrl-A`, :kbd:`Shift-Alt-A`, ...
+  indicates any modifier key(s) that should be held-pressed continuously to modify the hotkey's effect.
-  indicates that these keys should be pressed simultaneously :kbd:`Numpad0` to :kbd:`Numpad9`, :kbd:`NumpadPlus` refer to the keys on the separate numeric keypad.
+:kbd:`Numpad0` to :kbd:`Numpad9`, :kbd:`NumpadPlus`
+  refer to the keys on the separate numeric keypad.